erkobridee/lab-nodejs/javascript/web/hapijs/README.md

 * [Serving Images with Hapi | Calendee LLC](https://calendee.com/2014/01/31/serving-images-with-hapi/)

 * [[GitHub] piobyte / flamingo](https://github.com/piobyte/flamingo) - simple, hapijs based, HTTP server that allows you to convert media files to images

+--

+* [[GitHub] pandeysoni / Hapi-file-upload-download](https://github.com/pandeysoni/Hapi-file-upload-download) - The purpose of this app is to upload and download the file of any extension.
+You don't need to worry about file extension, is going to work for all types of file.